 Mattis Point or Matt’s Point – A community on the South side of the bay approximately 2 kilometers inside the Main Gut.

-Main River – It would appear that up until the 1911 census, Main River included Main Gut, as well as Matt’s Point and sometimes the Prairie.
-This might lead some to think that Main River and Main Gut were one and the same.
+Main River – It would appear that up until the 1911 census, Main River included Matt’s Point, the Gut and sometimes the Prairie.
+There did not appear to be a standard approach.

 Interestingly, several Benoit families lived in the immediate vicinity of the new Railway Station.
 It would appear that the name “Benoit” was short lived.
 Within a very short period the location of the railway station was renamed to Stephenville Crossing.

-The 1911 census was the first detailed census of the area and included the following place names;
+The 1911 census was the first census to shed some light on where people actually lived.
+It was the first detailed census of the area and included the following place names;

 Stephenville Crossing (the location of the railway station) – 26 families (162 people)